Here’s What It Means When a Car Gets Impounded

 The impoundment procedure

-If you leave your car in an impoundment lot for too long without making an effort to reclaim it, your vehicle will likely be placed in a government auction.
+If you leave your car in an impoundment lot for too long without attempting to reclaim it, your vehicle will likely be placed in a government auction.
 These cars are usually available to anyone in the general public and will not come with a warranty.

-How to get your car out of impoundment
+How to get your car out of the impound yard

 Once you find the location of your vehicle, call the impound lot directly.
 Ask them to verify that they have your car and get their hours of operation.
 Impound lots won’t let you just come by and pick up your vehicle without some sort of paperwork or form of payment, so make sure you’re prepared to give them the appropriate information.